Iaido Development

 The Japanese sword

-- And finally the sharp sword, also known as shinken.
-Which can only be used properly after many years of intensive training.
+• And finally the sharp sword, also known as shinken.
+But this should only be used in training after many years of intensive practice.